Technology Alliance

-The Technology Alliance is a Washington state organization of leaders from high-tech businesses, research institutions, and the community dedicated to Washington's economic success.
+The Technology Alliance is a Washington state non-profit organization of technology professionals working to support related areas of Washington's economy.

 Programs

 Research

 The Alliance developed a set of research studies benchmarking technology-based economic development and higher education as well as creating policy recommendations for state initiatives.
+This includes annual benchmarking reports which are shared with local technology professionals.

 Alliance of Angels

 The Technology Alliance administers a membership organization called the Alliance of Angels to encourage angel and venture capital investment in Northwest technology startups.

 Ada Developers Academy

 In September 2013, Technology Alliance helped to launch Ada Developers Academy, a year-long intensive school in software development for women.